© Crown copyright 2021

 Using your direct payment during the pandemic

-While we’re all having to cope with COVID-19, the government expects LAs and CCGs to continue to give you as much flexibility as possible in how you use your direct payment.
-What matters most is that you are able to use your direct payment in a way that allows you to stay well and continue to get the care and support you need.
+While we're all having to cope with COVID-19, the government expects LAs and CCGs to continue to give you as much flexibility as possible in how you use your direct payment.
+What matters most is that you are able to use your direct payment in a way that allows you to stay safe and well, and continue to get the care and support you need.

 Where possible, you should keep using your direct payment as agreed in your care and support plan.
 But there may be situations where you need to organise your care and support in different ways as a result of the COVID-19 outbreak.

 This is allowed.
-It has always been possible under the Care Act for you to use your direct payments flexibly providing it continues to meet your needs and keeps you safe.
+It has always been possible under the Care Act and direct payment regulations for you to use your direct payments flexibly providing it continues to meet your assessed needs.
 We expect LAs and CCGs to be as flexible as possible when you have made reasonable decisions to use your direct payment differently in a way that keeps you safe and avoids your care breaking down.

 Ideally, you will have agreed this with your usual contact person at your LA or CCG, but we understand that this will not be possible every time.
 This is OK.
 The Care Act easements guidance says that LAs, providers and direct payment holders should work together to agree the circumstances in how the care package and direct payment can be used differently, without needing sign-off.

-Many LAs and CCGs have also now written their own local guidance on how direct payments can be used during the pandemic.
-If you can access the internet, it’s worth looking at their websites to find advice and support.
+Some LAs and CCGs have also now written their own local guidance on how direct payments can be used during the pandemic.
+If you can access the internet, you should look at their websites to find advice and support.